 Can you make pizza dough with both active dry and instant yeast?

-You can certainly use either active dry yeast or instant yeast to make great pizza dough.
+You can certainly use active or instant dry yeast to make great pizza dough.

-However, the yeast you use for pizza will determine how you mix your ingredients and the time you need your dough to rest.
+However, the yeast you use for pizza will determine how you mix your ingredients and when you need your dough to rest.

 We will go in-depth into each of the pros and cons of using the two.